Warum Kokosnektar gesünder ist als Industriezucker

 Scientific sources

-Here you can find the scientific sources on which our statements in this article are based:
+Here you will find the scientific sources on which our statements in this article are based:

 • Kusumawaty et al. (2012)